bparanj/crystal/electronics/zettel/capacitor.md

 - Filter out low frequencies while passing high frequencies (high-pass filters)
 - Smooth out power supply ripples (where they act as temporary energy storage)

-Would you like me to explain any of these applications in more detail?

 High-frequency signals pass through a capacitor more easily than low-frequency ones due to the capacitive reactance property of the capacitor.
 Capacitive reactance is the opposition that a capacitor provides to an AC signal, and it depends on the frequency of the signal:

 \[